icosane/eustoma/readme.md

 Yet another speech-to-text app, powered by faster-whisper and QFluentWidgets.

+It was developed specifically for a family member, and as such, it is provided as-is.
+Please note that the project may not receive any new features or fixes in the future.

 ## Features

-- **Choose your model**: Support for different speech recognition models via faster-whisper
+- **Model Selection**: Support for various speech recognition models via  faster-whisper
 - **Modern UI**: Built with PyQt and QFluentWidgets for a modern look and feel
-- **GPU support**: Runs on NVIDIA GPU or any CPU (for smaller models)
+- **GPU support**: Compatible with NVIDIA GPUs and can also run on any CPU (for smaller models).
-- **Copy to clipboard**: Copy transcribed text to the clipboard with a single click
+- **Copy to clipboard**: Easily copy transcribed text to the clipboard with a single click.
-- **Save to file**: Save transcribed text as .txt
+- **Save to file**: Save transcribed text as a .txt file.
-- **Fully Local**: The application runs completely offline after downloading whisper model.
+- **Fully Local**: The application operates completely offline after downloading the whisper model.

 ## Getting Started